Gas Laws

 Boyle’s Law states that volume of a given amount of gas held at a constant temperature varies inversely the with pressure.
 The relationship between pressure and volume of Boyle’s Law is expressed in mathematical terms as P1V1= P2V2.

-Understanding and applying Boyle's Law
+Understanding And Applying Boyle’s Law

 Charles' Law

-Charles' Law states that the volume of a given mass of a gas is directly proportional to its Kevin temperature at constant pressure.
+Charles' Law states that the volume of a given mass of a gas is directly proportional to its Kelvin temperature at constant pressure.
 In mathematical terms, the relationship between temperature and volume is expressed as V1/T1=V2/T2.

 Gay-Lussac’s Law